pert5432/folder-mapper-ts/README.md

     // Function to format keys of the generated object (for ex. to make them all kebab-case) foldernameFormatter?: FoldernameFormatter;

-    // Function to format the output that gets written to a file fileOutputFormatter?: FileOutputFormatter;
+    // Function to format the output that gets written to a file, default implementation can be found in src/default-formatters.ts fileOutputFormatter?: FileOutputFormatter;

     // Function to filter which files should get included in the map, return true to include a file